🔞 Not for sale to under 18s

 What's more, when smoked, cannabis can also cause a variety of respiratory and cardiac problems .

-The term addiction is used when a product is used to satisfy a craving.
+Dependence occurs when a product is used to satisfy a craving.
 Dependence increases as the recurrence of craving also increases.
-As a resulthe use of cannabis takes on increasing importance and becomes a craving.
+As a result, cannabis consumption becomes more and more of a craving.

-Addiction is estimated to affect more than half of all daily cannabis users.[5]
+It is estimated that addiction affects more than half of daily cannabis users[5].

 In general, the symptoms of cannabis addiction are :

-Withdrawal symptoms occur in half of all people who stop using cannabis after a long period of regular use. who stop using after a long period of regular use[6] .
+Cannabis withdrawal symptoms occur in half of all people who stop using after a long period of regular use[6] .
 Attempts to stop using cannabis often result in increased nervousness, irritability, agitation, sleep disturbance and anxiety, which can lead to depression.
 In rarer cases, gastrointestinal pain and reduced appetite or weight loss may also occur[6][7].

 Withdrawal from cannabis can be long and difficult for some people, but it is not harmful to health[6].